datafolklabs/cement/doc/source/dev/quickstart.rst

 Quick Start
 ===========

-The following outlines installation of Cement2, as well as quick starting a new 'helloworld' application.
+The following outlines installation of Cement, as well as quick starting a new 'helloworld' application.

 Development Environment